MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 1. Under **Tools**, select **Storage Replica**.
 1. In the right pane, under **Partnerships**, verify that the replication partnership has been successfully created.

+## Verify replication (stretched cluster)

+For stretched clusters, you should verify successful data replication between sites before deploying VMs and other workloads.
+See Step 9 in [Create Azure Stack HCI cluster using PowerShell] for more information.

 ## Next steps

 - You may want to further validate your cluster.
 See [Validate server cluster].

-- For stretched clusters, you can verify replication between sites.
-See [Create Azure Stack HCI cluster using PowerShell].

-- You can create your virtual machines.
+- You can deploy VMs.
 See [Manage VMs on Azure Stack HCI](https://docs.microsoft.com/azure-stack/hci/manage/vm).

 - You can also create a cluster using Windows PowerShell.
 See [Create an Azure Stack HCI cluster using PowerShell](create-cluster-powershell.md).